 I love the texture of these blondies using corn flour (called corn starch in the US and other places).
 However, you can swap this for more plain all-purpose flour of the same quantity.

-Similarly, if you don’t have ground almonds, you can swap this for plain flour of the same quantity and add an extra tbsp of butter (15g) and ½ tsp almond extract.
+Similarly, if you don’t have ground almonds, you can swap this for plain flour of the same quantity and add an extra tablespoon of butter (15g) and ½ teaspoon almond extract.

 You can swap all of the brown sugar and white sugar for golden caster sugar of the same total amount.
 Or just replace the white sugar with golden caster sugar for a more caramel-y taste.